-The models previously defined are constrained to have positive semidefinite connectivity matrices, but they can be extended to be able to generate an arbitrary low-rank connectivity matrices via the generalized random dot product model \cite{rubin2017statistical}.
-This model introduces an indefinite matrix $\boldsymbol{I}_{p,q}$ to express the connectivity matrix as $\boldsymbol{P}^{(t)}=\boldsymbol{X}^{(t)}\boldsymbol{I}_{p,q}\boldsymbol{X}^{(t)^{T}}$.
-Here $\boldsymbol{I}_{p,q}\in\mathbb{R}^{d\times d}$ with $p+q=d$ is a diagonal matrix with its first $p$ diagonal entries equal to $1$ and the remaining $q$ entries equal to $-1$.
-For simplicity of the exposition, we focus only on positive semidefinite RDPG models.
+The models previously defined are constrained to have positive semidefinite connectivity matrices, but they can be extended to be able to generate arbitrary low-rank connectivity matrices via the generalized random dot product model \citep{https://doi.org/10.1111/rssb.12509}.
+This model introduces an indefinite matrix $\mathbf{I}_{p,q}$ to express the connectivity matrix as $\mathbf{P}^{(t)}=\mathbf{X}^{(t)}\mathbf{I}_{p,q}\mathbf{X}^{(t)^{T}}$.
+Here $\mathbf{I}_{p,q}\in\mathbb{R}^{d\times d}$ with $p+q=d$ is a diagonal matrix with its first $p$ diagonal entries equal to $1$ and the remaining $q$ entries equal to $-1$.
+For ease of exposition, we focus only on RDPG models (i.e.,~positive semidefinite GRDPGs).